pinojs/pino-http/README.md

 * `customLogLevel`: set to a `function (res, err) => { /* returns level name string */ }`.
 This function will be invoked to determine the level at which the log should be issued.
 This option is mutually exclusive with the `useLevel` option.
 The first argument is the HTTP response.
 The second argument is an error object if an error has occurred in the request.
 * `autoLogging`: set to `false` to disable the automatic "request completed" and "request errored" logging.
 Defaults to `true`.
 * `autoLoggingOptions`: additional options when `autoLogging == true`.
 * `autoLoggingOptions.ignorePaths`: array that holds one or many paths that should not autolog on completion.
-Paths will be matched exactly to the url path property (using Node URL class).
-If the path fails, it will still autolog.
-This is useful for e.g. health check paths that get called every X seconds, and would fill out our logs unnecessarily.
+Paths will be matched exactly to the url path (using Node class `URL.pathname`).
+This is useful for ignoring e.g. health check paths that get called every X seconds, and would fill out our logs unnecessarily.
+If the path matches and succeeds (http 200), it will not log any text.
+If it fails, it will log the error (as with any other path).
 * `stream`: same as the second parameter

 `stream`: the destination stream.
 Could be passed in as an option too.